An improvement in packaging efficiency required attention to ergonomics, ease of assembly, and cost efficiency.

 Designed for assembly

 N-III’s solution overcame several design constraints, all of which were dictated by the existing packaging structure.
 For one, engineers had to figure out a way to attach the tables to the structure without any additional drilling or the use of T-nuts.
 Besides being more expensive than the aluminum sliders themselves, logistically, incorporating T-nuts would have been a design nightmare.
 Instead, the engineers designed pre-drilled and tapped bars that, once inserted into the extrusions, readily aligned with the track’s 4,000 existing boltholes.
+These equipment help produce high-quality packaging materials such as rigid setup boxes.
+These packaging materials are then covered with product labels created by a flexographic UV printing services company.

 It was also important that the design maintain a certain height so as not to impede the conveyor belt beneath the staging module once it was attached.
 N-III’s solution added only four inches to the vertical space between the module and the conveyor underneath.